 - Facilitate the creation of regional networks of universities dedicated to civic engagement

-The Network is guided by an elected Steering Committee of 13 members.
-Ten are current or former heads of higher education institutions and three are heads of national or regional higher education networks for university civic engagement.
-The 2017 Steering Committee members represent 11 countries.
+The Network is guided by an elected Steering Committee of 15 members.
+Ten are current or former heads of higher education institutions, three are heads of national or regional higher education networks for university civic engagement, and two are student representatives.
+The 2017 Steering Committee members represent 12 countries.
 Our secretariat is based in the Tisch College of Civic Life at Tufts University in Medford, Massachusetts, United States of America.